lscharck/chrysalis/README.md

 # Project Monarch
 ![Image](./logo.png)

-This is chrysalis, the official repo for Project Monarch.
+This is a developmental branch for Monte Carlo simulations.

-A detumbling program for AUSSP.

-## Members
-- Shannon Donahue
-- Justin Brouillette - Take 2
-- Luke Scharck